Irenezs/Notes/Non-Work/DnD/Cygar's Backstory, Long Ver.md

 "Its just annoying, though, I just wanna have fun, there's too much waving to be done as a royal..."

 The two girls keep talking, losing track of time, it ends up being about 45 minutes before they leave the den.

+# Chapter

+"Okay, I think the coast is clear by now, what should we do in town?"

+"I think I saw an entertainment corner with my parents when I was walking with them but I didn't have any money..."

+"Well I can provide that!"
+Cygar pulls out about 5gp worth of coins, made of copper pieces and some silver pieces, and a single gold piece.
+The girls go to the market.

+"Test your luck, dunk the man, gain a prize!"
+"Test your strength, large prizes to those who strike the bel"